aljosh1/class-exercise/README.md

 **README contains details about what a repository is all about **Gitignore allows to list important credentials that are not meant to be exposed to the public such as API key, Server IP address
 **Repo branch stores different source codes [git branch -M branch-name]

+lets try and edit from the readme and push to see